404Yato/EpicSkillsGetterIMG/README.md

 The script can be improved and I am still working on it to perfect it.

 The script is only responsible for collecting public information and all rights associated with it correspond to its legitimate owners.

+"pip install -r .\requirements.txt" to install all dependencies and libraries.